-The Bed Census form is part of an effort by the U.S. Centers for Disease Control and Prevention (CDC) to collect information from hospitals across the country about their bed capacity, ventilator capacity, and utilization rates of these crucial resources.
+The Hospital Capacity Update form is part of an effort by the U.S. Centers for Disease Control and Prevention (CDC) to collect information from hospitals across the country about their bed capacity, ventilator capacity, and utilization rates of these crucial resources.
 The CDC, White House Coronavirus Task Force, and other federal agencies will use the survey data to inform a national COVID-19 surveillance network.

 This FAQ document will be updated frequently in response to your feedback.

 1. I am having issues using the form.
 Who can I talk to?

 Please Email Us and we will respond as soon as possible.

 2. How do I sign up or log in to the Hospital Capacity Update form?

 Please see the article Bed Census Form: Sign Up and Sign In.

 Please click “Don’t remember your password” and follow instructions to recover your password via the email you used to register your account.

 4. How often should the hospital or health system be submitting data?

 Please submit your data at least once daily.
 The data will be extracted from the submitted forms to populate a national dashboard in use by federal and other public health agencies as they coordinate preparation and response activities via Emergency Operations Centers.